Rosario Manalo: Academic work

 Manalo is the Dean of the HZB School of International Relations and Diplomacy in the Philippine Women's University.
 She is a lecturer in the European Studies Program in the Ateneo de Manila University. and in the Consular and Diplomatic Affairs Program of the School of Diplomacy and Governance at De La Salle-College of Saint Benilde (DLS-CSB), a district school of De La Salle Philippines.
 She was also a lecturer in Miriam College and the University of Asia and the Pacific on Philippine Foreign Policy for the Master of Arts in Political Economy program, as well as Comparative European Political Economy.
 Moreover, she chairs the UNESCO National Commission of the Philippines, the educational and cultural advocacy group of the United Nations.

 Socio-civic work

 Manalo held leadership positions in various national and international civic and professional groups, such as—the National Commission on the Role of Filipino Women from 1975 to 1986, Federación Internacional de Abogadas, the Women's Lawyers’ Circle of the Philippines, and ZONTA Philippines.

 Personal life

 She was married to writer and fellow diplomat, Armando Manalo (d.
 2008).
-Her son, Enrique Manalo, who also served as a diplomat, is the former ambassador of the Philippines to the United Kingdom (2011 – 2016) and Permanent Representative of the Philippines to the United Nations (2020 – 2022), and the current Secretary of Foreign Affairs under the Marcos administration since July 1, 2022.
+Her son, Enrique Manalo, who also served as a diplomat, is the former ambassador of the Philippines to the United Kingdom (2011 – 2016) and Permanent Representative of the Philippines to the United Nations (2020 – 2022), and the current Secretary of Foreign Affairs under the Marcos Jr. administration since July 1, 2022.